Swiss bankers accused of lax control of Putin pal's accounts - NewsBreak

 The Swiss affiliate of Gazprombank announced in October that it was ceasing operations after consultations with Swiss financial market regulator FINMA.

-Associated Press writers David McHugh in Frankfurt, Germany, and Vladimir Isachenkov in Moscow contributed to this report.
+Associated Press writers David McHugh in Frankfurt, Germany, and Vladimir Isachenkov in Tallinn, Estonia, contributed to this report.

 Comments / 0